Paranoia about online security is rife. But when safeguards are put in place, it helps to scope out how people might use them first.

 Fortunately I was in a position to be able to break the cycle, but if I was in a foreign city for the first time, how would I access my account?
 Unless I can pre-approve the location or happen to have a VPN endpoint in my home city that I can use to fake where I am in the world, thus pretending I’m back home in my trusted location, I’m out of luck.
 It’s not like I would even be able to admit defeat and set up 2FA while on the move because I can’t prove my identity to access the account.
 That kind of thing needs to be done from my “safe” house.
 Aaaargh!

 This whole debacle can be avoided.
-Turn off the stupid location-based detection service and let me log in from wherever the hell I like.
+Allow me to temporarily turn off the location-based detection service before I go and let me log in from wherever the hell I like, or let me nominate that I’ll be roaming in advance and say where so it doesn’t look “suspicious”.
 Google and Microsoft et al: please spend your countless millions on improving my experience and educating people in the art of using excellent, secure passwords instead of pandering to stupidity with half-baked solutions.